laurentiu-erhan-arm/gfxreconstruct/USAGE_android.md

-                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range. (forwarded to replay tool)
+                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range. (forwarded to replay tool) --save-pipeline-cache DEVICE_FILE
+                        If set, produces pipeline caches at replay time instead of using the one saved at capture time and save those caches in DEVICE_FILE.
+                        (forwarded to replay tool) --load-pipeline-cache DEVICE_FILE
+                        If set, loads data created by the `--save-pipeline-cache` option in DEVICE_FILE
+                        and uses it to create the pipelines instead of the pipeline caches saved at capture time.
+                        (forwarded to replay tool) --add-new-pipeline-caches
+                        If set, allows gfxreconstruct to create new vkPipelineCache objects when it encounters a pipeline created without cache.
+This option can be used in coordination with `--save-pipeline-cache` and
+                        `--load-pipeline-cache`. (forwarded to replay tool)
 ```

 The command will force-stop an active replay process before starting the replay